-Well, it makes a change from singing about slavery and transportation.
-I’ve carved a silly and sometime saucy niche in folk clubs for performing songs from the music hall.
+Well, it makes a change from singing about migration and transportation.
+I’ve carved a silly and sometime saucy niche in performing songs from variety and the music hall.
 I do this because it’s fun.
 There’s lots of singalong, plenty of bad jokes, some smut, some silliness, some melancholy, and a lot more singalong.

 That’s the formula.
-Sometimes I perform solo, sometimes with concertina maestro Michael Hebbert.
+Sometimes I perform solo, sometimes with concertina maestro Michael Hebbert, or the mighty Dan Quinn as The Bashful Boys.
 And sometimes with David Eagle of The Young’uns in a show we call Muddling Through.

 Have a listen to highlights of my show at Sharps Folk Club with the great Jan North.

 I also perform to lively crowds of maturer citizens at day centres and care homes.
 Here you can see John & June dance while I strum at a North London Cares tea party in Kentish Town.

 And here I am in Colchester, at one of the Memory Afternoons organised by the wonderful Warm and Toasty Club.

 Top two photos on this page by Andre Kimche.